 Robin recently joined the Board in May 2022 after volunteering with SC for several years, assisting with development and strategic planning for the board.
 Robin is a former Executive Vice President for Corporate Growth at Booz Allen Hamilton, where she retired in 2016.
 Most recently, she served as the President and CEO of Atlas Research, a health research and technology consulting company.
 Robin has extensive experience serving on both for-profit and nonprofit boards.
 She is currently a board member for Westat, an employee-owned for-profit health research company based in Rockville, MD.
 Robin is also a member, and immediate past-chair of the board for Easterseals of DC | MD | VA, where she is the current Governance Committee chair.
 She recently joined as a board member for the Elizabeth Dole Foundation and has also served as a Trustee for the University of MD College Park Foundation board.

 Having lived in Vienna VA for over 23 years, Robin has a deep passion for serving others and the community.
 She is an active leader and member of Vienna Presbyterian Church, where she has served as an Elder and Deacon, and currently teaches English for Speakers of Other Languages (ESOL).
 She is the current Board Chair for Belong!, a Vienna-based nonprofit founded in 2018 by VPC to provide educational and family support services to the underserved in Vienna and Fairfax County.

 Board Vice Chair, Executive Committee, Co-Chair Development Committee, Co-Chair Volunteer Committee, HR/IT Committee

 Jayne holds a B.S. in business administration from Virginia Tech, and a paralegal certificate from Georgetown University.
-She was a paralegal investigative researcher, legal administrator with a defense firm, and project manager for a healthcare PR firm.
+She was a paralegal investigative researcher, a legal administrator with a defense firm, and a project manager for a healthcare PR firm.